docnetwork/api/chapters/01-requests.md

 When sending a `POST` or `PUT` request, we're normally transmitting data.
 This data should be JSON format in the body of the request.
 When making these requests, be sure to add an appropriate `Content-Type` header specifying `application/json`.
 You'll see an example of this in the `POST` request in the examples section, below.

+## Rate Limiting

+Each API key is limited to 1000 requests every 15 minutes, which is slightly more than 1 request per second.
+This applies to all methods, and exceeding the number of allotted requests will result in a `429` response code for any request sent until the request volume falls below the limit.

 ## Example Requests

 The following are examples of valid http requests through our API.